gturi/nca/README.md

       completionArray: [foo, bar]
 ```

-If you do not like to store all the aliases into this file you can declare alternative yaml configurations under includePath variable.
+If you do not like to store all the nca commands into this file you can declare alternative yaml configurations under includePath variable.
 If you declare a directory as a path to include, all the yaml files defined inside it will be loaded.

 You can also change the default main config file by defining `ncaMainConfigFilePath` environment variable.
 I.E.